N8Trask/README-Generator/README.md

   ## Usage

   Open the integrated terminal on the package.json file.
 Use the command "node index.js" in the terminal.
 This will prompt a series of user inputs/questions.
 Use arrow keys to navigate lists and enter key to continue.
+To watch a video breakdown, click [here](https://drive.google.com/file/d/1okE4rllTN_MNhaiC6cZ32QpWKx9tDxLq/view)

   ## License
     This project is licensed under the MIT license.